 - How do I obtain a public key for a device?
 Public Keys are usually manufacterer supplied for Smart Metering.
 For the Open Source part you can use the OSLP device simulator.
 In

 Sources/OSGP/Config/certificates/oslp/ you can find instructions for generating a OSLP device public key, and a folder with 5 pre-generated keys for test devices.

 - My code gives a lot of errors in Eclipse after importing Try the following things: run

-mvn clean install in the Shared, Platform and Adapter directories.
+mvn clean install in the open-smart-grid-platform directory.
 Right-click on a project in Eclipse and select 'Maven -> Update project..', select all projects and update.